mgurov/mgugoblog/content/posts/0001-Integration_Tests_v_Spring.md

 ---
-title: "Java Integration Tests v Spring Context — when less is more"
+title: "Java Integration Tests v Spring Context"
 date: 2019-07-06T23:13:31+02:00
 draft: false
+description: "when less is more"
+tags: [spring, testing]

 ---

 When doing integration testing within a Spring (Boot) based project, we tend to use some sort of Spring context.
 Setting it up isn't free.
 Careless tests composition can lead to much time wasted on re-creating those contexts, and will make running tests painfully long very quickly.
 There are simple techniques of keeping this overhead to the minimum.
 Ideally – start only one test context for the whole run.